lisefrac/redtrilliumgardens.com/README.md

 It uses Hugo with the Ananke theme.

 ## To Dos
 - [ ] Create socials - Facebook, Insta.
-I refuse to use X.
+I refuse to use X. YT?
+TikTok?
+(Ugh).
 - [ ] Logo (professional)
 - [ ] Social sharing images
 - [ ] Resources page